Sidewalks, streets and parks provided a respite from coronavirus closures. But winter is coming.

 Before winter bears down, small-business owners and customers alike are determined to take advantage of the final temperate days as vital sources of revenue and relief.
 But looming over the city is a pervasive fear of winter, which threatens to clear the streets and send residents, wary of the health risks of socializing indoors, back to the confines of their homes.
 In an attempt to preserve D.C.’s outdoor economic activity, D.C.
 Mayor Muriel E. Bowser announced a new $4 million program Sunday to encourage businesses to stay open outdoors.

 The Streatery Winter Ready Grant program will provide $6,000 grants to businesses that offer outdoor dining in the District, affording unrestricted funding to spend on promotional activity or equipment like heaters and tents.
+City permit regulations allow for tents as long as they have no more than one side flap.
 Applications opened Monday.

 “The cold weather is obviously a challenge, but I think the same entrepreneurial spirit that got us through the summer will also help us get through the cold months,” said John Falcicchio, interim deputy mayor for planning and economic development.
 “I am just hopeful that this grant program will give restaurateurs the opportunity to look ahead toward the winter.”